l40964997-sudo/RPG/questions.md

 Interfaces are extremely useful because they contain no implementation.
 They exist to define a contract.
 If relying only on classes , a developer would tightly couple their code, restrict inheritance, and severely limits the flexibility of the software.
+Advantage of interface:
+1 A contract decoupled from implementation.
+An interface defines what an object can do, not how.
+Code written against Inspectable works with any current or future class that implements it, without knowing or caring about the concrete type.
+This is the Dependency Inversion Principle: depend on abstractions, not on concretions.
+2 Multiple inheritance of type.
+Java forbids extending more than one class.
+But a Room can be both Inspectable and Interactable, and a Chest can be Inspectable, Interactable, and Openable.
+Classes alone cannot express this.
+3 Polymorphism across unrelated hierarchies.
+Consider a game where rooms, items, and NPCs are all inspectable but otherwise share nothing:

+List<Inspectable> things = new ArrayList<>();
+things.add(new Room());
+things.add(new Sword());
+things.add(new Goblin());
+for (Inspectable t : things) t.inspect();
+Without the interface, this loop is impossible

+4 Testability and substitution.
+Interfaces let us swap real implementations for fakes or mocks during testing.
+A class hard-coded to depend on FileSaveStorage is hard to test; one that depends on a Storage interface can be tested with an in-memory implementation.
+5 Enabling design patterns.
+Strategy, Observer, Command, and many others rely on interfaces to plug in different behaviors at runtime.

+Unlike class, the interface lets us write code that works with anything fulfilling the contract, present or future.
 ___

 # Question 3